-- 4.1.1 Each entity must acknowledge that the Authority or a person appointed by the Authority may review the compliance of the price monitoring information returns submitted by that entity with these Requirements. - 4.1.2 As part of such a review and without limitation the entity must: - (a) provide access to the entity's accounting records retained in accordance with these Requirements; - (b) provide any information reasonably requested by the Authority or a person appointed by the Authority; and - (c) provide any assistance reasonably requested by the Authority or a person appointed by the Authority. - 4.1.3 Following review of the entity's price monitoring information returns, the entity may be required to: - (a) make any adjustments to the price monitoring information returns which are required by the Authority; and - (b) change its price monitoring accounting principles and policies to ensure future compliance with the Requirements. - 4.1.4 If at a later date information becomes available that materially changes the results or values reported in the entity's price monitoring information returns, the entity shall advise the Authority of any such change. - 4.1.5 An entity must submit: - (a) a responsibility statement in the form set out in section 7 signed by a Director of the entity; and - (b) an extract from the minutes of the entity's Directors that confirms the price monitoring information returns are fairly presented.
+- 4.1.1 Each entity must acknowledge that the Authority or a person appointed by the Authority may review the compliance of the price monitoring information returns submitted by that entity with these Requirements. - 4.1.2 As part of such a review and without limitation the entity must: - (a) provide access to the entity's accounting records retained in accordance with these Requirements; - (b) provide any information reasonably requested by the Authority or a person appointed by the Authority; and - (c) provide any assistance reasonably requested by the Authority or a person appointed by the Authority. - 4.1.3 Following review of the entity's price monitoring information returns, the entity may be required to: - (a) make any adjustments to the price monitoring information returns which are required by the Authority; and - (b) change its price monitoring accounting principles and policies to ensure future compliance with the Requirements. - 4.1.4 If at a later date information becomes available that materially changes the results or values reported in the entity's price monitoring information returns, the entity shall advise the Authority of any such change. - 4.1.5 An entity must submit: - (a) a responsibility statement in the form set out in section 7 signed by a Board Member of the entity; and - (b) an extract from the minutes of the entity's Board that confirms the price monitoring information returns are fairly presented. - 4.1.6 In its price monitoring information return, an entity must clearly identify and explain any changes to data provided as part of a previous price monitoring information return.